PC7-Client/PC7-Client/README.md

 ## Note
 We plan on working on the following in the near future:
- - Fixing swapper, as it appears to not work for some people.
+ - Fixing swapper, as it is currently broken for some people.
- - Adding back the temporarily disabled Alt Manager.
- - Various other QOL improvements.
+ - Various other planned QOL improvements.

 ## <3
 Special thanks to the following people who supported the development of this project: